joeldrapper/literal.fun/docs/built-in-types.md

 `Literal::Types` defines a number of built-in types that you can use.
 This module is included in `Literal::Properties`, `Literal::Object`, `Literal::Struct` and `Literal::Data` already.

+Once you’ve created a type — which usually happens at boot time when a class is defined — you can use it as many times as you like with no runtime allocations.

 ### `_Any`

 Matches any object apart from `nil`.